Joey Mercury: Return to WWE (2010–2017)

-Second return to the independent circuit (2017–present)
+Return to independent circuit (2017–2018)

 Birch, performing once again as Joey Matthews, announced his return as an active independent wrestler.
 Matthews won the MCW Shane Shamrock Memorial Cup.

 On September 30, 2017, he won the MCW Heavyweight Championship.
 In July 2018 he made four appearances on House of Hardcore's Australian tour.
 He would lose to the likes of Tommy Dreamer, Al Snow and Swoggle on the shows.
-He also appeared in Lucha Underground in August 2018 as Joey Wrestling, as part of former tag team partner Johnny Mundo's (previously Johnny Nitro) stable Worldwide Underground.
+He also appeared in Lucha Underground in August 2018 as "Joey Wrestling", as part of former tag team partner Johnny Mundo's (previously Johnny Nitro) stable Worldwide Underground.
 The following week, he lost his only Lucha Underground match to Matanza Cueto, after which he was "sacrificed to the gods," killing off his character in the show.
 That is the last match he has competed in to date.

-Return to ROH (2018–2019)
+Ring of Honor (2018–2019)

 On May 19, 2018, he became one of the trainers at ROH's Baltimore Dojo a training school for the Ring of Honor promotion.
 Later on February 2, 2019, it was revealed that he would now be working as a producer, trainer and a member of the creative team for Ring of Honor going forward.
-In October 2019, he departed from Ring Of Honor as a producer.
+In October 2019, he departed from Ring of Honor as a producer.

 Personal life

 During an interview in late 2007, Birch revealed that he had been using drugs since he was 15 and had mixed cocaine, crack, and heroin with alcohol: "I've been a drug addict and alcoholic since I was 15 years old, right before I started in wrestling – so that's the better part of 15 years."
 As a result of this, Birch has overdosed three times and wrecked ten cars.
 He entered rehab in 2006 and missed six months of work.
 Due to the facial injury he suffered at Armageddon in December 2006, Birch then became addicted to painkillers.
 After a direct intervention by Vince McMahon, Birch was released from the WWE and he credits this with helping him to address his addictions.
 After his release, CM Punk helped pay for his house, which was on the verge of foreclosure after losing his job.

-Birch had a three-and-a-half year relationship with Mickie James, and they lived together in Virginia before breaking up.
+Birch had a three-and-a-half-year relationship with Mickie James, and they lived together in Virginia before breaking up.
 He also briefly dated Christy Hemme.